History of the Sega Dreamcast/Development

-Held a few days before Tokyo Game Show '98 Autumn, Sega detailed its pricing strategy and launch titles, and tied up loose ends about what the final console package would contain.
-A few weeks prior, Dreamcast launch date was put back five days.
+Held on October 6, 1999, a few days before Tokyo Game Show '98 Autumn, Sega detailed its pricing strategy, launch titles and initial internet offerings, and tied up loose ends about what the final console package would contain.
+A few weeks prior, the Dreamcast launch date was put back five days.
 SNCC2 was also used to reveal that Capcom and Namco were on-board with the Dreamcast project, the former demonstrating Biohazard Code Veronica for the first time.

 At TGS, Dreamcast games were made available to the public for the first time, and Sega detailed its internet strategy.